Code-Institute-Submissions/unreal-estate-second-milestone-project/README.md

 The canvas has three components: the maze (with four different levels), the player and the destination.
 To avoid the player going through the walls, I set the wall's `rgba` value as an obstable.
 When the player and the destination is touching, you can see a modal with victory message and an implemented move counter telling the player that in how many steps did they reach the destination.
+At first, I built a custom modal for diplaying victory message, but it caused a bug, because it blocked other modal's overlay, so I had to remove and change to Boostrap modal.

 ### Features Left to Implement